barrust/c-utils/README.md

 ## graph

 This library adds a directed graph implementation that allows for any data type to be used for vertex or edge metadata.
-It tracks all the verticies and edges inserted into the graph and helps ensure that there are no dangling edges.
-Macros are provided to allow for iterating over vertcies or over the edges that emanate from the vertex.
+It tracks all the vertices and edges inserted into the graph and helps ensure that there are no dangling edges.

+There are several ways to traverse the graph or to easily loop over vertices and edges.
+Macros are provided to allow for iterating over vertices or over the edges that emanate from the vertex: `g_iterate_vertices` and `g_iterate_edges`.
+There are also to helper functions to do either a breadth first or depth first traverse starting from a particular vertex: `g_breadth_first_traverse` and `g_depth_first_traverse`.

 All functions are documented within the `graph.h` file.